 Planning and monitoring

-- the working hours adjustment system,
+- a working hours adjustment schedule

-- the shift roster, and
+- a shift roster, and

-- the record of working hours.
+- a record of working hours.

 What is a shift roster?

 Employers must draw up shift rosters in advance.
 Shift rosters must show the beginning and end times of each employee’s regular working hours and the times of their daily breaks.
 If average working hours or period-based work schedules are used at the workplace, each shift roster must generally be prepared for the same period of time as the working hours adjustment schedule.
 However, shift rosters can cover a period shorter than the adjustment period if covering the entire adjustment period would be unreasonably difficult due to the length of the adjustment period or the irregular nature of the work.
 Nevertheless, shift rosters should always cover as long a period as possible and in any case at least one week.